robomac/dir/README.md

     Note, if you're coming from DOS, that you may have to quote wildcards to prevent zshell/bash from globbing (interpreting - also called expansion) them.
     Globbing is what lets ~ equate to $HOME, and a lot of other niceties, but zsh pretty aggressively does it by default Or preface the command with noglob, perhaps in an alias.

+Example:
+    dir -r -z -x=mov,mp4,gif,jpeg,jpg -ti=christmas
+        Would search from the current directory down for files with the word "Christmas" with any casing, SKIPPING movie/graphic files, but looking inside MS Office (DOCX), PDF and ZIP files.
 ## Credits
 'dir' imports, but does not distribute:
 *  github.com/bodgit/sevenzip (BSD 3-Clause License)